shiyis/nlpwme/modules/1-phil-of-mind.md

 ```

 In the paper "The 'Mental' and the 'Physical'", where the re-known philosopher J.J.C.
 Smart (crediting the term to Herbert Feigl) presented his theories about 'is consciousness a brain process?"
 He argues a position coined as the "Nomological dangler" about "Sensations and Brain Processes", which refers to the occurrences of something that does not fit into the system of established laws.
-He argues against the dualists' and [epiphenomenalism](https://en.wikipedia.org/wiki/Epiphenomenalism)'s position on the dichotomy between mind-body, stating that according to Occam's razor seeing a mental process like consciousness as purely physical gets rid of the hassle of not having been able to explain the grey area of trying to explain what these brain processes actually are in a more scientific and established system; to quote him more specifically,

-    - Smart believes that it is absurd that everything can be explained by the laws of physics except consciousness.
+He argues against the dualists' and [epiphenomenalism](https://en.wikipedia.org/wiki/Epiphenomenalism)'s position on the dichotomy between mind-body, stating that according to Occam's razor seeing a mental process like consciousness as purely physical gets rid of the hassle of not having been able to explain the grey area of what these brain processes actually are in a more scientific and established system; to quote him more specifically, Smart believes that it is absurd that everything can be explained by the laws of physics except consciousness.
 In this case, he identifies consciousness with the broad term "sensations".